 Angel Food Ministries as a Charity

-First of all, the charity is not listed with Charity Navigator, an impartial service that evaluates charities in terms of how they manage themselves internally and how much of their revenue actually goes towards charitable work.
+Charity Navigator is an impartial service that evaluates charities in terms of how they manage themselves internally and how much of their revenue actually goes towards charitable work.
 This is a basic step that many charities of any size take on – it’s the honest way to conduct a charity.

 Angel Food Ministries is marketing to help individuals that are on the low economic side of the scale and in “need”; however, the leadership for the organization has higher salaries than the norm.
 In addition, the higher salaries consist of the leadership of individuals that are related.
 This is just for the known year of 2006, it is unknown of the more current years.